vivaxgen/MicroHaps/README.md

 n
 ```

 Install pre-requisite GitHub repositories; store repositories in the easily accessible "tools" folder for quick maintenance.

-Remember to have the conda environment active while running the python setup installation.
+Remember to keep the conda environment active while running the python setup installation step and for running any parts of the pipeline.
 ```
 git clone https://github.com/pathogenseq/fastq2matrix.git
 cd fastq2matrix